joshua-d-miller/joshua-d-miller.github.io/_posts/2018-11-30-munki-styling-part-deux.markdown

 </div>
 {% endhighlight %}

 You will see we created a two **<div>** classes for the ITAlerts.
-This allows us to display the RSS Feed as list items and then through the power of JQuery which some CSS Styling we can then show only one item at a time and create a fade effect.
+This allows us to display the RSS Feed as list items and then through the power of jQuery with some CSS Styling, we can then show only one item at a time and create a fade effect.
 We decided to take the code shown here at [jQuery Easy Ticker](https://www.aakashweb.com/demos/jquery-easy-ticker/) and then apply it to our **footer_template** as shown below:

 {% highlight html linenos %}
 <!-- jQuery ITS ALerts Status Bar Ticker -->